helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 These are messages originating from a parachain and destined for the Relay Chain.

-- Listen for the `messageQueue.Processed` (for XCM v3, v4 and v5) or `ump.ExecutedUpward` (for other XCM versions) system event on the Polkadot Relay Chain.
+- Listen for the `messageQueue.Processed` (for XCM v3, v4 and v5, not sure about corelation key) and `ump.ExecutedUpward` (for other XCM versions, `message_id` in it as acts as corelation key) event on the Polkadot Relay Chain.
-- What to index from the event:
-    - **message_id**: A unique identifier for the message.
-This is crucial for tracing.
-    - **origin**: The parachain_id from which the message originated along with message type.
-    - **weight_used**: Weight info
-    - **outcome**: The result of the execution (e.g., Success or Error).
-    - Block number and extrinsic hash associated with the event for context.

 **2. Downward Message Passing (DMP): Relay Chain to Parachain**

 These are messages sent from the Relay Chain to a specific parachain.

-- Listen for the `xcmPallet.limitedReserveTransferAssets`, `xcmPallet.limitedTeleportAssets`, `xcmPallet.reserveTransferAssets`, `xcmPallet.teleportAssets`, `xcmPallet.transferAssetsUsingTypeAndThen` extrinsic and/or `xcmPallet.Attempted`, `xcmPallet.Sent` event on the Polkadot Relay Chain.
-It contains origin, destination, message and message_id.
+- Listen for `xcmPallet.Attempted` event on the Polkadot Relay Chain (can not find corelation key)

 **3. Cross-Chain Message Passing (XCMP/HRMP): Parachain to Parachain**